sjentsch/lsjDocs/_pages/Ch12_Regression_06.rst

 interpretability, then *R²* is better.
 If you care more about correcting for bias, then adjusted *R²* is probably better.
 Speaking just for myself, I prefer *R²*.
 My feeling is that it’s more important to be able to interpret your measure of model performance.
-Besides, as we’ll see in Section `Hypothesis tests for regression models
-<Ch12_Regression_07.html#hypothesis-tests-for-regression-models>`__, if you’re
-worried that the improvement in *R²* that you get by adding a predictor is just due to chance and not because it’s a better model, well we’ve got hypothesis tests for that.
+Besides, as we’ll see in section :doc:`Hypothesis tests for regression models <Ch12_Regression_07>`, if you’re worried that the improvement in *R²* that you get by adding a predictor is just due to chance and not because it’s a better model, well we’ve got hypothesis tests for that.